Holiday celebrations and festivities are part of what makes this season so merry. But claims are also common this time of year.

 Wind and hail claims are the most common kind of home insurance claim, and they don’t slow down in winter.
 Winter storms bring snow, sleet, and heavy rains, the most raucous of which can damage your roof.
 Your homeowners policy should bring you some peace – it can cover wind, hail, and sleet damage.

 To prevent these claims, keep your roof in good repair so it’s ready to face the elements.
-Clear snow off of roofs and overhangs when possible to lighten the accumulation.
 Be sure to plow snow away from the house and downhill from your home to reduce the chance of melt snow flooding.
 And don’t forget to add on flood insurance to your policy to protect against floods.

 6. Winter Wonderland…in Your Basement

-Home insurance can cover this type of water that originates inside the home, but save yourself the mess.
+Home insurance can cover this type of water damage that originates inside the home, but only when you take the appropriate steps to prevent it.
 If you plan on going away for the holidays, turn your water off to prevent any potential problems and leave your thermostat on a setting that keeps your pipes from freezing.

 We hope your holidays are filled with joy and laughter, not losses and insurance claims.
 You’ve dealt with enough this year as is.
 Stay safe and have a happy and healthy holiday season!